shuklaaman549/automation_tool/README.md

 ## Personal Take

 I don't support the use of these types of tools, but I understand it can be frustrating when you accidentally break a looong streak because you slept early accidently 😅.
-Use this responsibly and as a backup, not as a replacement for genuine problem-solving practice😎.
+Use this responsibly and as a backup, not as a replacement for<span style="color:skyblue"> genuine problem-solving practice😎 </span>.

 ![alt text](image.png)